 What about Ayah VS Sentence?

-Some may have wondered: Can Ayah be translated as the Sentence of the Qur’an?
+Some may wonder: Can Ayah be translated as a Sentence of the Qur’an?
 Here are some reasons why that is also impossible:

 - Is Aliff Lam Meem a sentence?
 We don’t know if it is, or if it’s not.
 Only Allah knows what it means.

 - A sentence is made up of several words.
 Look at the first Ayah of Surah Ar-Rahman:

 Is 1 word a sentence?
 No. Sometimes there are Ayat in the Quran that is less than a sentence.
 Sometimes there are 3 Ayat that goes together, making up 1 sentence.
 [Surah Al-Fatihah 1:1-3] Sometimes there is 1 Ayah but has 9 sentences inside!
 [Surah Al-Baqarah 2:255 i.e. Ayatul Kursi]

 Therefore, it is also impossible to call an Ayah as a Sentence.